ANOS1106/SGPA-calculator/README.md

 4. The program calculates and displays the SGPA.

 ## 📦 Future Enhancements (Optional)
-- CGPA calculator for multiple semesters
+- CGPA calculator for multiple semesters(created-> https://github.com/ANOS1106/CGPA_caluclator/blob/main/CGPA_calculator.cpp )
 - GUI using C++ frameworks like Qt or GTK
 - Export results to a text or CSV file